MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

     - Templates are edited in the Site editor
     - They are further subdivided into template-parts
   - **Patterns**: sets of blocks that can be placed together
+- Filter: register a filter to modify a content-type before its being displayed
+- Shortcode: a user can enter a short code snippet which will be replaced by something more complex.

 ### Exporting templates